In this guide

 Most commonly, hearsay evidence will involve a witness reporting what they were told about something in issue by another individual who is not themselves a witness, or a statement being placed before a panel without the maker of the statement giving oral evidence.

 Hearsay statements will usually carry less weight than oral evidence because it cannot be tested.
-Hearsay evidence may also be inadmissible where the weight which could be given to it in the circumstances of the case is zero, even where there is other evidence that could ‘corroborate’ (or support) it.4 Although it’s not possible to provide a complete list of situations where this could happen, one example is where the evidence of a crucial witness is hearsay, and the fact that the nurse or midwife can’t challenge it is so unfair that nothing else in the hearing process can avoid the unfairness.
+Hearsay evidence may also be inadmissible where the weight which could be given to it in the circumstances of the case is zero, even where there is other evidence that could ‘corroborate’ (or support) it.12 Although it’s not possible to provide a complete list of situations where this could happen, one example is where the evidence of a crucial witness is hearsay, and the fact that the nurse, midwife or nursing associate can’t challenge it is so unfair that nothing else in the hearing process can avoid the unfairness.

 No case to answerBack to top

-There may be situations where, at the close of our case, the nurse or midwife feels that we just haven’t put forward enough evidence to mean they still have a case to answer.
+There may be situations where, at the close of our case, the nurse, midwife or nursing associate feels that we just haven’t put forward enough evidence to mean they still have a case to answer.

-There will be no case for a nurse of midwife to answer where, at the close of our case, there is:
+There will be no case for a nurse, midwife or nursing associate to answer where, at the close of our case, there is:

 - no evidence